 Use this to record an operation into the logbook.
-You
+You will be able to select any specialty.

 Almost the same as 'Log an Operation' but it will not offer you to select from the list of specialties.
 This will also load quicker because it doesn't need to request the full list of operations.